NishiyaKN/obsidian/500 OCI/4 - Compute/4 Compute.md

 	- **Flexible Shape**: customizable, only VM
 - **Image** determines the OS and software
 - **Instance Configuration** is like a template
-	- Has the shape, base image, metadata, VNICs, storage (not the contents), subnets
+	- Has the shape, base image, metadata, VNICs, block volume attachments (not the contents)
 - **Instance Pool**: set of instances managed as a group
 	- Can only have one Instance Configuration in the pool
 ## Compute Networking